konaraddi/learnpython/exercises.md

 * Write a real compelling story, maybe with dialogue too

-* Write a group rap, each student comes up with a line that rhymes

 ### 005 User Input

 1. Ask the user for their first, middle, and last name.
 Print their full name.